“Drifting Into Darkness: Murder, Madness, Suicide, and a Death ‘Under Suspicious Circumstances’” By: Mark I. Pinsky

 These positions, one has learned, yield almost one and a half million per year.

-The Springfields were world travelers and generous philanthropists.
+The Springfords were world travelers and generous philanthropists.
 Brent Jr. had anything he desired.
 There was drinking and drug use and privilege.
 He was, apparently, never disciplined.

 But along with this privilege came a family inheritance of mental illness.